jinilover/miscellaneous-notes/Note_on_Haskell.md

 ### 6. Generalized Algebraic Data Types (GADTs)
 #### Basic idea
 A parameterised ADT enforces all its constructors to have the **same parameterised type**.
-GADT lifts this restriction to allow each of its constructor to specify its own parameterised type.
+GADT lifts this restriction to allow each of its constructor to specify its parameterised type.
 ```Haskell
 data Expr a where
   I   :: Int  -> Expr Int